-For the second time in less than a year the government talked about a sin tax as a viable way to compensate for the loss of revenue during 2020 as well as the benefits being given to low-income families.
-This means that higher costs for tobacco, alcoholic and added-sugar products are likely to come and impact a category that already faces great challenges and constant loss of volumes and higher prices.
+For the second time in less than a year, the government discussed the introduction of a “sin tax” as a viable way to compensate for the loss of revenue during 2020 as well as the benefits being given to low-income families.
+This means that higher costs for tobacco, alcoholic drinks and added-sugar products are likely to emerge, impacting a category that already faces great challenges and constant loss of volumes and higher prices.

 One positive aspect that can be expected is the indirect effects of the rise in popularity of whiskies among Brazilians.
 This was a trend identified in recent years that gained relevance in 2020, driven by affluent households enjoying additional disposable incomes due to lack of socialising and travel opportunities.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).